Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 The traditional house hacking concept is simple: you buy a small multifamily (2-4 units), move into one of the units, and rent out the other(s).
 Your neighboring tenants’ rent covers your mortgage and other housing costs, for effectively free housing.

 How does this help your down payment?
-Mortgage lenders require far lower down payments on owner-occupied properties than investment properties.
+Traditional lenders require far lower down payments on owner-occupied properties than investment properties.
 It’s a simple risk calculation for them: borrowers are far less likely to default on their home mortgage than a rental property loan.

 One popular low-down-payment loan program is FHA, which allows a 3.5% down payment as long as your credit score is over 580.
 (And let’s be honest, if your credit score is under 580, you should probably work on paying down debts before buying a rental property.)

-But FHA isn’t the only option – there are loan programs out there that require even less money down, and sometimes no money down at all.
-Talk to at least three local mortgage lenders or brokers about different program options, before settling on a lender and loan program.
+But FHA isn’t the only option — there are conventional mortgage programs out there that require even less money down, sometimes no money down at all.

 2. The BRRRR Method